Singularity renamed to Apptainer

 - Self-contained - allow isolation of complicated application installs.

-Singularity is a popular Open Source container solution designed for HPC.
+Apptainer is a popular Open Source container solution designed for HPC.
 Unlike other container solutions such as Docker, it allows utilisation of GPUs and Infiniband interconnects for MPI jobs, and does not allow privilege escalation within a container, which would compromise the security in a multi-user environment with a shared filesystem.

-After researching the options, and running a pilot phase with users, Singularity was selected for the Apocrita HPC cluster.
+After researching the options, and running a pilot phase with users, Apptainer was selected for the Apocrita HPC cluster.

-Using Singularity on Apocrita¶
+Using Apptainer on Apocrita¶